 On September 11, 2016 Give Music held its first outdoor community concert event.
 Faith Festival https://www.facebook.com/faithfestivalusa/ was created to help businesses and individuals celebrate their faith as well as a day to remember those lost on 911.
 Faith Festival was also held in 2017 in conjunction with Jamfest.
 Both events brought over 2000 spectators.

 In September of 2019 Give Music held The Summer of Salsa at the MassMutual Center in downtown Springfield Ma.
 The event sold over 1000 tickets and was the first Salsa concert in Springfield in over 10 years.
-The headlining artist was El Gran Combo De Puerto Rico.
+The headlining artist was the grammy award winning El Gran Combo De Puerto Rico.